← Back

 DNS Load Balancing

-Content Delivery Networks (CDNs)
+Content Delivery Networks

 Object Storage

-• Eliminates concerns about disk space on application servers.
+• Reduces disk pressure on application servers.

 Databases